Clinical Chemistry Fellowship

 This is a 2 year program.
 Initial appointment is for one year with reappointment evaluated before the second year based on progress within the program.
 Stipend and benefits are based on the schedule for residents at an equivalent level.

-May, 2021 - now accepting applications for a July 1, 2022 start.
-(Candidates may apply to this program in May of the year before the July 1 start of the next year.)
+Candidates may apply to this program from May 1 through September 30 the year before the July 1 start of the next year.

 - download the Chemistry Fellowship Instructions and Application form.